Buttoned Crochet Grandpa Coat Cardigan with Pockets Free Pattern

 Chain and count the desired length of the pocket.
 Make sure the chain is a multiple of 3.

-Kiks + Jack crocheted 18 chains to give us a length of approximately 5 inches.
+Kiks + Jack crocheted 18 chains to give us a pocket width of approximately 5 inches.

 Row 1: ch2, 2dc in 3rd ch from hook, *sk next 2st, [1sc, 2dc] in next st, rep from * towards the end of row with 1sc in top of tch.
 Turn